2022 SCeJ 1096

 107. It is well settled, that a judgment is a precedent for the issue of law that is raised and decided and not any observations made in the facts of the case.
 As very aptly penned by V. Sudhish Pai in Constitutional Supremacy–A Revisit,

 “Judicial utterances/pronouncements are in the setting of the facts of a particular case.
-To interpret words and provisions of a statute it may become necessary for Judges to embark upon lengthy discussions, but such discussion is meant to explain not define.
+To interpret words and provisions of a statute it may become necessary for judges to embark upon lengthy discussions, but such discussion is meant to explain not define.
 Judges interpret statutes, their words are not to be interpreted as statutes.”

 The aforesaid passage was extracted and incorporated as part of the judgment of this Court in Sesh Nath Singh.”